coobas/europython-24/slides.md

 # Resolving serialization issues

 - Libraries like `cloudpickle` or `dill` resolve a lot of these limitations.
-- Our first non-builtin executor: [`joblib/loky`](https://github.com/joblib/loky)
+- Meet our first non-builtin executor: [`joblib/loky`](https://github.com/joblib/loky)
-> The aim of this project is to provide a robust, cross-platform and cross-version implementation of the `ProcessPoolExecutor` class of `concurrent.futures`.
+  - > The aim of this project is to provide a robust, cross-platform and cross-version implementation of the `ProcessPoolExecutor` class of `concurrent.futures`.
   - Consistent and robust spawn behaviour
   - Reusable executor
   - Transparent cloudpickle integration